corrode/corrode.github.io/content/blog/enums.md

 ```

 Noticed that `#[repr(u8)]` attribute?
 It tells the compiler to represent this
 enum as an unsigned 8-bit integer.
-This is critical for compatibility with the C
+This is crucial for compatibility with C
 code.

-Now, let's wrap the C function in a safe Rust wrapper:
+Now, let's wrap that C function in a safe Rust wrapper:

 ```rust
 extern "C" {